 Question 5 finds out all other miscellaneous expenditures not captured so far.
-Do specify these.
+Do specify the source of these expenditures, and remember not to include SUSU.

-16. SECTION 12: CREDIT, ASSETS AND SAVINGS
+16: SECTION 12: CREDIT, ASSETS AND SAVINGS

 This section is designed to collect information on loans contracted by the household as well as its assets and savings.